spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 Once the customer clicks **Redeem code**, the page refreshes to show the discount name, discount value and available actions: **Remove** and **Clear all**.
 The **Clear all** action disables all the applied discounts.
 The **Remove** action disables a single discount.
 ![Cart voucher applied](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/cart_voucher_applied.png)

 Multiple voucher codes can be generated for a single voucher.
-The code has a **Max number of uses** value which defines how many times the code can be redeemed.
+Each code has a maximum number of uses which defines how many times the code can be redeemed.

-You can eneter codes manually or use the code generator in the Back Office.
+You can enter codes manually or use the code generator in the Back Office.
 ![Generate codes](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/generate_codes.png)

 See [Creating a Voucher](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html) to learn how a product catalog manager can create a voucher in the Back Office.

+### Voucher code collection

+All the voucher codes belonging to a voucher discount comprise a *voucher code collection*.
+A customer can apply one voucher code from a collection to a cart.
+If they apply two codes from a single collection to a cart, the code with a bigger discount value is applied.

+At the same time, a customer can apply two voucher codes to a single cart, if the codes belong to different collections.

 ## Cart rule